Welcome to our Coleman Montana 8 Person Tent review!

 The tent has expandable net storage pockets that are available from your mattress and are low to the floor.

 While the tent does not have a vestibule, it does include a front awning that covers the entrance.
-Instead of carrying smelly hiking boots inside the tent, this can be a convenient place to store them after a long day.
+Instead of carrying smelly hiking boots inside the tent, the awning can be a convenient place to store your muddy boots after a long day.
 Obviously, once it starts raining, you’ll need to make sure your boots don’t get wet.

 Weather resistance: how does the Montana 8 perform?